Associate Professor of Architecture & Energy

 Kiel Moe is a registered practicing architect and Associate Professor of Architecture & Energy in the Department of Architecture at Harvard University Graduate School of Design.
 At the GSD, Moe teaches and coordinates core design studios, seminars on Forms of Energy, and lectures on architecture and energy.

-His research and pedagogy focuses on an agenda (theories, techniques, and technologies) for energy that is at once more ecologically and architecturally ambitious: Maximum Power Design.
-As such, he focuses on both buildings as manifestations of large scale energy systems as well as overlooked and discrete thermal parameters in buildings that yet have great impact on the power of a building.
-In recognition of his design and research, he was awarded the Gorham P. Stevens Rome Prize in Architecture.
-He is a Fellow of the American Academy in Rome and the MacDowell Colony.
-He recently received the 2011 Architecture League of New York Prize and the 2011 AIA Young Architects Award.
+His research and pedagogy focuses on an agenda for design and energy that is at once more ecologically and architecturally ambitious.
+As such, he focuses on both buildings as manifestations of large scale energy systems as well as overlooked and discrete thermal parameters in buildings that yet have great impact on the power and thermodynamic depth of architecture.
+This research is the basis for his design research and his design practice.